Manty-K/Rapid-Note/README.md

 # Rapid Note

-A quick & easy to use sound recorder.
+A quick & easy to use sound recorder with neumorphic UI.